In another blog article we discuss why we recommend using a dedicated “backup user account” to connect BackupAssist 365 to Microsoft 365 / Office 365.

 2. Create the user without a license.
 This is so you don’t have to pay for an unnecessary license.

 3. Set the role to Exchange administrator.
 To do this, uncheck the “User” checkbox and then check “Exchange administrator”.
 This role is required to allow the user to back up multiple mailboxes.
+(Note: if you also wish to back up SharePoint documents with the same user identity, also check the “SharePoint administrator” role.
+Full details are on this page.)

 4. Confirm the settings as shown

-Your username and password are stored securely encrypted on disk.
+You authenticate to Office 365 via a web browser.
+This is known as oAuth authentication.
+After you have logged in, an oAuth token is stored within BackupAssist 365 task, stored securely encrypted on disk.
 These credentials are never included in any diagnostics file that you send to our technical support department.